 The growth in the India rural tourism market in recent years means that many Indian villages have now found a place on the tourist map.
 Not only does it provide the villagers with a much needed additional source of income, visitors are able to interact with them and gain a rare insight into their way of life.
 They say the heart of India lies in her villages.
 Here are some top ways of experiencing them.
 If you're concerned about having to sacrifice your comforts, don't be.
 There are luxury accommodation options too in some places!

-Kutch Adventures India offers forays into Gujarat's Great Rann of Kutch to visit artisan villages, as well as the region's famous salt desert.
-You'll get to go off the beaten track to watch the artisans in action, as well as experience and get an insight into village life.
+Kutch Adventures India offers journeys into Gujarat's Great Rann of Kutch to visit artisan villages, as well as the region's famous salt desert.
+You'll get to watch the artisans in action, as well as experience and get an insight into village life.
 Stay in mud huts (with attached western bathrooms) or tents at Hodka's village resort, the Shaam-e-Sarhad (Sunset at the Border).
 It's owned and operated by the Village Tourism Committee of the people of Hodka village.
 Or, sleep out on a charpoy (traditional woven bed) in a village under the stars.

 Less than two hours from Amritsar and the Golden Temple, Itmenaan Lodges has four stylish boutique cottages nestled into the verdant fields.
 They've been made in traditional-style by local craftsmen entirely out of mud.
 Guests can get involved in various farming activities (including milking of cows), go on a tractor ride, go cycling, visit a Sikh temple and experience religious ceremonies, walk around the village and meet the villagers, or simple relax and enjoy the serenity.